 Curry leaves are rich in antioxidants (1).
 These antioxidants neutralize the free radicalsi XAn unstable molecule formed due to reactions in the cells that can potentially damage other surrounding molecules. and keep your hair healthy and strong.
-They are a good source of proteins and beta-carotenei XThe pigment in fruits and vegetables, responsible for their yellow/orange colors, which converts into vitamin A inside the body.
+In addition, curry leaves contain proteins and beta-carotenei XThe pigment in fruits and vegetables, responsible for their yellow/orange colors, which converts into vitamin A inside the body.
 (2).
 These nutrients help to prevent thinning hair and excess hair fall.
-The leaves are also rich in amino acids that help strengthen follicles and keep them healthy.
-Scroll down to find out ways to use curry leaves for hair growth.
+The leaves are also high in amino acids, which stimulate the hair follicles and maintain their health.
+Scroll down to find out how to use curry leaves to promote hair development.